AimanAnizan56/Socmed-Dashboard/README.md

 const radioButtons = document.querySelectorAll('.toggle__wrapper input');
 ```

 By using this, I could retrieve all radio buttons without using id.
-To add the event listener, I use loop since it returns all of the node list.
+To add the event listener, I use loop since it returns all of the node list of element :

 ```js
 for (let i = 0; i < radioButtons.length; i++) {